jagmohan123/Mern_training/README.md

 Welcome to the **MERN Stack Course Training** repository, a day-by-day structured learning guide to becoming a full-stack web developer using the **MERN stack** – **MongoDB, Express.js, React.js, and Node.js**.

-> **Training Institute**: Grow Foundation
-> **Trainer**: Jagmohan Rai Sir

 ---

 ## 📘 About This Repository

-This repository contains daily learning content for the **MERN Stack Training** program.
+This repository contains daily learning content for the **MERN Stack** program.
 It's designed for anyone looking to gain practical and theoretical knowledge of full-stack development.

 Whether you're a beginner or someone looking to refine your skills, this repository serves as a complete guide throughout the course.